 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-At certain points during cancer treatment, patients will likely experience some level of pain.
-But there are many treatments that can reduce it or, in some cases, prevent it.
+If your child has a serious illness, then they may experience some level of pain.
+But there are ways to reduce or, in some cases, prevent pain.

 Pain caused by nerve injury is neuropathic pain.
-Some chemotherapy drugs, in particular vincristine, can cause this type of pain, which is often described as a shooting or burning pain or tingling.
-It can go away on its own but is often chronic.
+Some chemotherapy drugs, in particular vincristine, can cause this type of pain.
+It may feel like shooting or burning pain or tingling.
+It can go away on its own.
+But it is often chronic.

 Chronic pain is commonly defined as pain that lasts more than 12 weeks.

-The causes and mechanisms of pain can be complicated and interconnected.
-When the medical team determines the causes of pain, it considers the biopsychosocial model:
+The causes of pain can be complicated.
+When the care team determines the causes of pain, they consider:

 Treatment may include:

-It is important for patients and families to tell the medical team when the patient is in pain, so a treatment plan can be developed.
+It is important for you to tell the medical team when your child is in pain.
 The ultimate goals of any pain management plan are comfort, function, and overall quality of life.